balder-dev/balder/doc/source/basics/execution_mechanism.rst

             ...

 .. note::
-    The names of the class properties, the feature instances are assigned to, doesn't matter for balder.
+    The names of the class properties, the feature instances are assigned to, doesn't matter for Balder.
 They are only relevant, if you want to access the feature instance in the setup class itself (you will see later in :ref:`Using Fixtures`).